Making animated IMVU pets using Blender - Create Mode Assembly

 Replacing the default derived items skeleton with that of the pets - click "config" to access the panel then click "+Add .XSF".
 Browse to, select and load the *.xsf file then update the project.
 Depending on placement change "Attachment Node:" to the bone anchoring the pet, e.g., "Female03MasterRoot".
 And if the Pet can be used by both Male and Female avatars change "Compatible Body Pattern ID:" to "80, 191"

 Accessories don't generally animate to the root derivable, the glasses, don't include any animation files that need replacing.
 If the pet animates in some way this means loading in a brand new function.
 For this click the "actions" tab to access the appropriate properties.
 The panel will be blank besides an "+ Add" button top-left of the section.
 Click it to populate the panel with "Action 0".
-In the "Ensembles" area click the "+ Add .XAF" button and browse to, select and load an *.xaf file.
+In the "Ensembles" area (salmon background colour) and the "Skeletal Animation" subsection click the "+ Add .XAF" button and browse to, select and load an *.xaf file.

 Design note: getting animation to work in IMVU is a two part process; the file is first loaded into the Action, then a trigger is set to activate it appropriately.
 This has to be manually set in the "actions" panel.

-Once imported the animation can be set to play automatically though an 'on load' event trigger, or manually by having the User type a command.
-First in "Action Parameters", some basic behavioural properties need to be set; the number of times the sequence plays once triggered.
-For this, in "# ensembles played:" type a numerical value in the input box, i.e., "1" if the sequence plays once, a higher number relative to the loops required, i.e., "9999", or use "0" to trigger infinite looping of the animation.
-In "After Playing:" set "Pick same Ensemble" from the list.
+Once imported, the animation can be set to play automatically though an 'on load' event or triggered manually by having the User type a command.
+First in "Action Parameters", some basic behavioural properties need to be set.
+In "# ensembles played:" type a numerical value in the input box to set the number of times the "Ensembles" below plays, "0" will infinitely loop the selection, "1" will play through it once, "99" will repeat the sequences ninety nine times then stop.
+In "After Playing:" set "Pick same Ensemble" from the options available.

-Once the duration is set the action next needs to be triggered.
+Once the initial sequence to play is set the action will need to be triggered.
 If the pet is to animate as soon as it loads into the scene, in the "Trigger" input field (under "Action Parameters") type "stance.Idle".
 Alternatively if the animation is to be manually triggered by the User type "petwalk" or other appropriate word/phrase (all triggers are CaSeSENsitIve).

 Design note: aside from "stance.Idle" actions can also be automatically activated using "stance.Sitting" and "stance.Standing" which correspond to the avatar sitting down or standing up (essentially sitting and standing pose-spots).
 When using manual triggers its best to keep the words or phrases simply but appropriate to the product to avoid accidentally triggering other products, for example using "walk" may trigger other items whereas "petwalk" only triggers the pet, and to make it easier for non-English/native language speakers to use.